elmariachi111/ultimate-non-infectious-verifier/README.md

  Linux Foundation / Covid Credentials Initiative ([CCI](https://www.covidcreds.org/)), the Vaccination Credential Initiative ([VCI](https://vaccinationcredential.org/)), [Good Health Pass](https://www.goodhealthpass.org/) are the most well known working groups that strive to specify a worldwide standard for vaccination crdentials, including their creation, derivation and attestation.

-## project setup / guideline
+## project setup

 This is a monorepo built on pnpm workspaces.
-[Get a global pnpm](https://pnpm.js.org/en/) if you haven't got one already
+[Get a global pnpm](https://pnpm.js.org/en/) if you haven't got one already by:

 ```
 npm install -g pnpm